SUBHADIPMAITI-DEV/simple-python-games/README.md

 5. Memory Puzzle:

-Create a memory puzzle game where players need to match pairs of cards.
-The cards are initially face-down, and players flip them over to find matching pairs.
+The game will display a grid of symbols, and you need to match pairs by entering the row and column numbers of the cards you want to reveal.
+Try to find all the pairs in the shortest time possible!

 ```bash
 memory_puzzle_game.py